-All the tips on how to make your Saint Petersburg visit one of the most unforgettable trips of your life!
+All the tips on what to see in Saint Petersburg to make your visit one of the most unforgettable trips of your life!

 Saint Petersburg has long been the holy grail of cities for us.
 A place Julia had visited in her youth, it’s been on our list for as long as we’ve been together.
 Although long overdue, we finally made it, and are glad we did.
 Despite poor weather and an injured knee, this is a city that left an amazing impression.
 It’s not only the dramatic layout, gorgeous architecture and world-class culture, great as they are.
 Turns out the people who live there are quite amazing in their own right, incredibly welcoming and helpful.